-We believe it is extremely difficult to generalize one number that will be appropriate for all technology sectors, especially when the proposed number is so high.
+Not agree.
+It is extremely difficult to generalize an appropriate number that will be appropriate for all technology sectors, especially when the proposed number is so high.
 The STAR Market requires either 5% (or 10% if software industry) for 3 years or a cumulative amount of RMB 60 million for 3 years which are more reasonable.
-We believe the Chapter 18C should also offer two alternative requirements similar to the STAR Market.
+In general, it is suggested to exclude a specific number for the proportion of R&D expenses which allows discretion for the committee to decide whether the R&D commitment is sufficient by the company.
+Or it is suggested to set up an amount range but should be subjected to industry that the tech company belongs to.